-72. Screw the Tug-of-War towing eye into the rear of the robot 45mm from the bottom.
+70. Screw the Tug-of-War towing eye into the rear of the robot 45mm from the bottom.
+The point of the towing eye should not protrude through the back of the chassis

 Position of Towing Eye

 Radio Receiver and Aerial